Autocovariance and Optimal Design for Random Walk Metropolis-Hastings Algorithm: Abstract

 \section{Abstract}

-The Metropolis–Hastings algorithm has been extensively studied in the estimation and simulation literature, with most prior work focusing on convergence behavior and asymptotic theory.
-However, its covariance structure—an important statistical property for both theory and implementation—remains less understood.
-In this work, we provide new theoretical insights into the scalar case, focusing primarily on symmetric unimodal target distributions with symmetric random walk proposals, where we also establish an optimal proposal design.
-In addition, we derive some more general results beyond this setting.
-For the high-dimensional case, we relate the covariance matrix to the classical 0.23 average acceptance rate tuning criterion.
+The Metropolis–Hastings algorithm has been extensively studied in the estimation and simulation literature, with most prior work focusing on convergence rates and asymptotic theory.
+In contrast, the covariance structure of the resulting Markov chain—an important determinant of statistical efficiency—has received comparatively little theoretical attention.
+In this work, we study the covariance properties of Metropolis–Hastings algorithms in both scalar and high-dimensional settings.
+For the scalar case, we focus on symmetric unimodal target distributions with symmetric random-walk proposals, and prove positivity of the unit-lag covariance, together with explicit structural characterizations.
+Within this class, we further establish an optimal proposal design that minimizes covariance and improves sampling efficiency.
+In the high-dimensional regime, we relate the covariance matrix to the classical 0.23 average acceptance-rate tuning criterion, providing a new covariance-based perspective on optimal scaling.

 \IEEEoverridecommandlockouts